Skip to main content

 What is the Gantt View?

-• Sharing project status with clients, stakeholders, and team members
+• Share a project timeline with clients, stakeholders, or team members

 Accessing the Gantt View